 Do you have to be rich to travel the world?
-Do you have to give up your job and start travelling full time?
+Do you have to give up your job and start traveling full time?
 I can answer both questions with a big NO. I am not rich and I have a full time job that gives me about as many off days as any other working person.
-In case you haven’t won the lottery yet (one day you will) and if you aren’t willing to sell you car or house in order to live on the road full time I can show you how I make my travelling affordable.
+In case you haven’t won the lottery yet (one day you will) and if you aren’t willing to sell you car or house in order to live on the road full time, I can show you how I make my traveling affordable.
+Paying too much is one of the rookie travel mistakes that you shouldn’t make.

 There are two limiting factors when it comes to travel: money and time.